Members’ Annexe

 About This Project

-Under the direction of Peter Elliott Architecture + Urban Design, MASS designed and facilitated a bespoke signage and wayfinding system that is visually sensitive to the annexe and the wider Parliamentary precinct.
+Under the direction of Peter Elliott Architecture + Urban Design, we developed a bespoke signage and wayfinding system that speaks to both the contemporary annexe and the wider Parliamentary precinct.
+The project demanded an approach that would respect the gravitas of Parliament House whilst creating a unified visual experience across diverse requirements — from digital interfaces to statutory compliance.

 - Architecture: Peter Elliott Architecture + Urban Design